 COSEWIC's quantitative criteria B and D, in particular, concern changes in the spatial distribution of a species, i.e., its Extent of Occurrence and Index of Area of Occupancy.
-Spatial location data are readily available across a wide range of species, relatively inexpensive to collect, and the basis for other criteria relating to changes in population sizexxxiv.
-As such, information about spatial Science, Policy, and Governance for the Conservation of Biodiversity and Species at Risk 12 distribution has tended to contribute disproportionately to assessment and designation decisions.
+Spatial location data are readily available across a wide range of species, relatively inexpensive to collect, and the basis for other criteria relating to changes in population size^{xxxiv}.
+As such, information about spatial distribution has tended to contribute disproportionately to assessment and designation decisions.
 Similarly, if species are re-assessed and down designated (from Endangered to Threatened, or from Threatened to Special Concern or Not at Risk), it is sometimes because more of them are found in more places.

-Distributions may, in the case of raw observations, be conservatively biased by false absences or, in the case of modelled distributions, liberally biased by false presences, leading to under- or overdesignation of threat statusxxxv.
-Advances in sampling and modelling species' occurrences can address these challenges,xxxvi but at the centre will always be a continuing need for raw occurrence data as reliable and robust as possiblexxxvi.
-Even then, especially as it concerns distinguishing among causes of states of rarity, at least seven types of natural rarity are recognized.xxxviii To identify, characterize, incorporate and reduce uncertainty about the causes of variation in the distribution and abundance of species ultimately requires the help of farmers to provide private land access that will enable scientists to design and implement efficient inventory (sampling) surveys and monitoring protocols for species with varying detectabilityxxxix.
+Distributions may, in the case of raw observations, be conservatively biased by false absences or, in the case of modelled distributions, liberally biased by false presences, leading to under- or overdesignation of threat status^{xxxv}.
+Advances in sampling and modelling species' occurrences can address these challenges,^{xxxvi} but at the centre will always be a continuing need for raw occurrence data as reliable and robust as possible^{xxxvii}.
+Even then, especially as it concerns distinguishing among causes of states of rarity, at least seven types of natural rarity are recognized.^{xxxviii} To identify, characterize, incorporate and reduce uncertainty about the causes of variation in the distribution and abundance of species ultimately requires the help of farmers to provide private land access that will enable scientists to design and implement efficient inventory (sampling) surveys and monitoring protocols for species with varying detectability^{xxxix}.